 Green Building Basics

-renovated, operated, or reused in an environmentally-sound and resource-efficient manner.
-Green
+renovated, operated, reused or deconstructed in an environmentally-sound and resource-efficient manner.

-building is defined by the United States Green Building Council as: Design and construction
+The United States Green Building Council defines green building as: design and construction

 practices that significantly reduce or eliminate the negative impact of buildings on the environment

-and occupants in the five broad areas of:
+and occupants in the five broad action areas of:

-Buildings have a dramatic affect on the land upon which they are built.
-The environmental
+Buildings have a dramatic effect on the land they occupy.
+Without forethought, many of their

-- The 'heat island' effect: impermeable, dry, and un-shaded developed areas absorb
+- The heat island effect where impermeable, dry, and un-shaded developed areas absorb

-- Increased transportation needs for occupants to travel to and from the building.
+- Increased transportation infrastructure required for occupants to travel to and from buildings and

-Establishing sustainable site objectives both in and outside of the building can limit
+Establishing sustainable site objectives both in and outside any building, along with considered site selection, are

-- Locate the building near basic services (utilities, bus routes, bank, stores, daycare
+- Select sites and buildings near basic services (utilities, bus routes, bank, stores, daycare

 facilities, fitness center).